Essential habits to fill your sales pipeline

 - About 47% of top performing salespeople ask for referrals consistently, versus only 26% of non-top performers

-- You are 2 times more likely to get an appointment if you have a personal connection with a buyer
+- You are twice as likely to get an appointment if you have a personal connection with a buyer

 - Referral leads convert 30% better than leads that are generated from all other marketing channels